xvicmanx/react-crud-table/README.md

   #### `validate`: function
   Validation function.
 Receives the values of the fields in the form and should return an object whose keys are the field names and the value is an error message.

+### Pagination Component
+  The Pagination Component is used to configure the pagination of the table.

+  #### `defaultActivePage`: number
+  This is the initial active page.
+The default value is `1`.

+  #### `totalOfItems`: number
+  The total number of items.
+This is used to calculate the number of pages links to show.

+  #### `itemsPerPage`: number
+  This is to control how many items are to be shown per page.
+The number of pages is calculated by dividing the `totalOfItems` by the `itemsPerPage`.

+  #### `onChange`: function
+  A function to be called everytime the current page changes.
+This returns an object that has the following properties: `activePage`, `totalOfItems`, and `itemsPerPage`.

+  #### `fetchTotalOfItems`: function
+  Loads the total number of items in asynchronous way.
+This function should return a function that resolves in a number which is the total of items.

 ## Comments
 Feel free to make any suggestion to improve this component.